Pediatric emergency department

 Kaiser Permanente Medical Center

 Kaiser Permanente is one of the largest and most established Health Maintenance Organizations in the United States.
-During the last two years of residency, senior residents will have the opportunity to spend two 4-week rotations practicing general pediatrics in one of three Kaiser outpatient clinics in the Sacramento region: Kaiser South Sacramento , Kaiser Point West, and Kaiser Roseville.
+During the last two years of residency, senior residents spend two 4-week rotations practicing general pediatrics in one of three Kaiser outpatient clinics in the Sacramento region: Kaiser South Sacramento , Kaiser Point West, and Kaiser Roseville.
 This rotation provides a unique opportunity for residents to experience the "cutting-edge" of managed care and to function in an environment providing significant autonomy.
 It is among the most popular of all rotations with the residents.

 Shriners Hospitals for Children